 • Mirin: This is seasoned rice wine vinegar that has a nice sweet flavor.

 • Shichimi togarashi: This is Japanese chili powder.
 Add it according to your taste buds for spice.
+You can also use red pepper flakes if desired.

 Step-by-Step Instructions